-Throughout history, a checklist has made a huge impact in aviation, space travel and exploration, and safety standards in hospitals and reduce infection and errors within the surgery.
+Throughout history, a checklist has greatly impacted aviation, space travel and exploration, and safety standards in hospitals and reduced infection and errors within the surgery.

 For instance, the development of the pre-flight checklist for pilots to use before taking off was introduced during WW11 following the crash during a flight demonstration of the B-17 “Flying Fortress” Bomber when the plane was deemed “too difficult to fly” but it a pre-flight checklist was developed to fly the plane successfully.
 This improved safety and reduced pilot error and we still use a similar checklist today.

 They also use checklists in hospitals, where they also help to reduce deaths.
 They haven’t always been popular, but when surgical teams started using them, deaths dropped by 40%.
 Doctors also use checklists when they insert central lines into patients.
 The risk of infection is high, but they can reduce it when doctors follow a checklist.

-The simplest way to prevent mistakes and reduce errors and save lives has been shown to use a simple checklist!
+The simplest way to prevent mistakes, reduce errors and save lives has been shown to use a simple checklist!

 Why is a checklist important?
-Use a checklist if you want a great tool to ensure that you won’t forget anything whilst ensuring every process and task you carry out, again and again, are completed perfectly every time, then use a checklist.
+Use a checklist if you want a great tool to ensure that you won’t forget anything whilst ensuring every process and task you carry out, again and again, is completed perfectly every time, then use a checklist.

-Checklists can make a significant difference for your business and they can even be used to help save lives.
-Nothing gets forgotten or allowed to “fall through the cracks,” quality of work increases and your business can be more efficient and productivity increases.
+Checklists can make a significant difference for your business and can even be used to help save lives.
+Nothing gets forgotten or allowed to “fall through the cracks,” quality of work increases and your business can be more efficient, and productivity increases.

 A checklist tool could help change your business.